China house prices fall for fourth straight month as downtrend deepens

 BEIJING China's new home prices fell in August for a fourth straight month and declines spread to a record number of cities, underlining a deepening downtrend in the property market that is increasingly weighing on the broader economy.

-News of the fall in prices coincided with reports that China's central bank had injected 500 billion yuan ($81 billion) into big state-owned banks to keep cash flowing in the system and bring down borrowing costs, adding to speculation over whether Beijing was stepping up its efforts to stimulate activity as the economy loses momentum.
+News of the fall in prices coincided with reports that China's central bank had injected 500 billion yuan (49.8 billion pounds) into big state-owned banks to keep cash flowing in the system and bring down borrowing costs, adding to speculation over whether Beijing was stepping up its efforts to stimulate activity as the economy loses momentum.

 Average new home prices across China fell 1.1 percent last month, a faster decline than the 0.9 percent drop seen in July, according to the Reuters weighted home price index, which was calculated from data issued by the National Bureau of Statistics on Thursday.